How DSPy Works

 Control Points

-Adapter selection
+Adapter choice

 Cache enabled